Indian rhinoceros: Evolution

+Several fossil Rhinoceros species from South Asia, such as R. palaeindicus & R. sivalensis (from the Late Pliocene or early Pleistocene of Nahan), R. deccanensis (from the Pleistocene of Karnataka) and R. namadicus (from the Pleistocene of Madhya Pradesh) are potentially synonymous with R. unicornis.

 Characteristics

 Indian rhinos have a thick grey-brown skin with pinkish skin folds and one horn on their snout.
 Their upper legs and shoulders are covered in wart-like bumps.
 They have very little body hair, aside from eyelashes, ear fringes and tail brush.
 Bulls have huge neck folds.
 The skull is heavy with a basal length above 60 cm and an occiput above 19 cm.
 The nasal horn is slightly back-curved with a base of about 18.5 cm by 12 cm that rapidly narrows until a smooth, even stem part begins about 55 mm above base.
 In captive animals, the horn is frequently worn down to a thick knob.
 The Indian rhino's single horn is present in both bulls and cows, but not on newborn calves.
 The horn is pure keratin, like human fingernails, and starts to show after about six years.
 In most adults, the horn reaches a length of about 25 cm, but has been recorded up to 57.2 cm in length and 3.051 kg in weight.